mosip/mosip-infra/deployment/v3/docs/external services configuration.md

 #  External Services Configuration

-* This document describes how to configure external services like Minio,Keycloak, and Postgres
+This document describes how to configure external services like MinIO, Keycloak, and Postgres.

 ## Postgres external configuration procedure

-* Go to mosip-config and checkout to a specific branch to update config properties.
+* Go to `mosip-config` and checkout to a specific branch to update the `config` properties.
 * The default value for the database hostname is `postgres-postgresql.postgres` and the default value for the database port number are `5432`.
-* If you are using an external service, then you have to update the hostname and port number with this below sed command and provide the external-hostname and external-port.
+* If you are using an external service, then you have to update the hostname and port number with the `sed` command mentioned below and also provide the external-hostname along with the external-port.
   ```
    cd mosip-config
    sed -i 's/postgres-postgresql.postgres/<postgres-external-hostname>/g' *